adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 Team members:
 [Vijji Guruswamy](https://www.linkedin.com/in/vijji-guruswamy-a2020714)

 [Adam Hill](https://www.linkedin.com/in/ahill/)

 [Rodolfo Nunez](https://www.linkedin.com/in/rodolfo-a-nunez/)

 ## Overview

 Wildlife Watcher

-[Wildlife.ai](https://wildlife.ai/), a charity using AI to accelerate wildlife conservation, wants to build an open-source wildlife camera that gets triggered based on the movement of target animals, identifies the species on the device and reports the observation in near real-time to biologists, enabling more efficient species conservation efforts worldwide.
+[Wildlife.ai](https://wildlife.ai/), a charity using AI to accelerate wildlife conservation, wants to build an open-source wildlife cameras that gets triggered based on the movement of target animals, identifies the species on the device and reports the observation in near real-time to biologists, enabling more efficient species conservation efforts worldwide.

 ### Users
 Biologists and nature enthusiasts (hundreds).